gmeligio/flutter-docker-image/docs/readme.md

 ```

-On a workflow in GitLab CI:
+On a `.gitlab-ci.yml` in GitLab CI:

 ```yaml
 build: